-• Sensory and / or physical.
+Sensory and / or physical and medical needs.

 Some children require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities generally provided.
 These difficulties can be age related and may fluctuate over time.
-Many children and young people with vision impairment (VI), hearing impairment (HI) or a multi-sensory impairment (MSI) will require specialist support and/or equipment to access their learning.
-Children with an MSI have a combination of vision and hearing difficulties, which makes it even more difficult for them to access the curriculum or study programme than for those with a single sensory impairment.
+Many children and young people with vision impairment (VI), hearing impairment (HI) or a dual-sensory impairment (DSI) will require specialist support and/or equipment to access their learning.
+Children with an DSI have a combination of vision and hearing difficulties, which makes it even more difficult for them to access the curriculum or study programme than for those with a single sensory impairment.